sheyn018/sheyn018/README.md

         <b>🦖 About Me:</b>
     </h2>
     <p>
-        I am currently a senior Computer Science student at a university in the Philippines.
+        I am currently working as a Developer based in the Philippines.
         <br>
-        Learning more about AI, specifically, the field of Natural Language Processing.
+        I mostly build and create chatbots using frameworks like LangChain and LLMs such as Claude and GPT.
+I extend chatbot capabilities through API integrations and develop AI solutions to enhance user interactions.
         <br><br>
         I have a love-hate relationship with programming 😜
         <br>